coolsoftwaretyler/shaleen-title/_posts/2021-03-03-testimony-in-favor-of-connecticut-hb-6377-an-act-concerning-labor-peace-agreements-and-a-modern-and-equitable-cannabis-workforce.md

 ---
 layout: post
+title:
-title: Testimony in favor of Connecticut HB 6377, An Act Concerning Labor Peace Agreements and a Modern and Equitable Cannabis Workforce
+  Testimony in favor of Connecticut HB 6377, An Act Concerning Labor Peace Agreements and a Modern and Equitable Cannabis Workforce
-description: ''
+description: ""
+date: 2021-03-03
 ---

 Testimony in Support of HB 6377, An Act Concerning Labor Peace Agreements and a Modern and Equitable Cannabis Workforce

 Tuesday, February 9, 2021, 10:00am